MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 This command will generate multiple variations of passwords against the Administrator account with the _Rockyou.txt_ word list.

-This example illustrates a _real-world brute-force attack_, as is typically seen in corporate environments.
+This simulation replicates a real-world brute-force attack scenario in a controlled lab environment.
 ## Detection in Wazuh SIEM

 The Wazuh Agent installed on the Windows machine collected logs and forwarded them to the Wazuh Server.